 Water in a bird bath or other container often attracts birds in spring and summer, but the costs of maintaining open water through the winter are not justified.
 Birds survive on water derived from foods they eat and from eating snow.

 Seed-eating birds, like crossbills, are sometimes attracted by salt and other minerals that can be supplied by a salt block.

 Plantings for Wildlife

 If your yard has few trees and/or shrubs, birds will probably not be attracted to a feeder.
 Their need for shelter and protection from predators is often stronger than their attraction to an artificial food source.
 Also, because birds will not normally visit your yard in search of natural food if there are no trees or shrubs, they would be unlikely to detect food in your feeder.
 Don't despair, however!
 Start planning to landscape your yard for birds.
 Spruce and hemlock trees provide excellent cover; birch, willow, and alder provide natural seed sources, and some berry-producing plants attract birds that rarely come to feeders.
 A brush pile also can provide cover for some birds.
 For more information, read "Landscaping for Wildlife in Alaska."

 Types of Feeders and Where to Place Them

-When deciding where to place your feeders, remember that birds need protection from wind and predators, and perches to use while waiting to use the feeder.
+When deciding where to place your feeders, remember that birds need protection from wind and predators, as well as perches to use while waiting to use the feeder.
 Thus, a feeder placed in the middle of an open yard may attract few birds.
 Try to put your feeders near shrubs and trees.
 However, thick vegetation around a feeder may provide ambush cover for cats.
-Keep free-roaming cats out of your yard if possible.
+Keep free-roaming cats out of your yard, if possible.

 Put your feeders where they can be easily observed from a window to get the most enjoyment from them.